Pegais/SeeNobi/client/README.md

 npm install
 ```

-2. Add the logo image:
-   - Place your SeeNobi logo image at `client/public/seenobi-logo.png`
-   - The logo should be a PNG file with transparent background

-3. Start development server:
+2. Start development server:
 ```bash
 npm start
 ```

 The app will open at http://localhost:3000

-## Logo Setup
+## Logo

-The application uses the SeeNobi logo image.
-Make sure to:
-1. Place the logo file at `client/public/seenobi-logo.png`
-2. The logo will automatically scale for different sizes (small, medium, large)
+The application uses a custom SVG-based logo component that displays the SeeNubee branding with a ninja character and camera icon.
+The logo automatically scales for different sizes (small, medium, large) and is fully responsive.
-3. The logo is responsive and adapts to all viewport sizes

 ## Responsive Design